top of page

 The second pipe also depicts a dragon (without the cannon) and the Prince of Wales' feathers - it's not known whether this is just a more rudimentary form of the previous design, or whether it simply depicts a Welsh dragon.

 The third pipe is from the Great Exhibition of 1851; it depicts a steam locomotive and a ship, with the words 'ART' and 'COMMERCE'.
-The stem tell us it was made by Thomas Coomer of North End Rd, Finchley.
+The stem tell us it was made by Thomas Coomer of North End Rd, Fulham.
 The seam is decorated with oak leaves and acorns, and under the ship are roses, thistles and other nationally symbolic plants.

 The last pipe shows Tower Bridge, with the Prince of Wales' feathers on the other side; this was probably designed to commemorate the opening of Tower Bridge in 1894.
 The Prince of Wales symbol may relate to a Prince of Wales pub that the pipe was made for, or it may be because the Prince and Princess of Wales were at the opening of the bridge.